Your First Orthodontic Appointment

 As per the Canadian Association of Orthodontists, the best time for your child’s first visit to the orthodontist is by age 7.
 Many orthodontic problems detected early can be corrected through non-surgical procedures, such as clear aligners or fixed braces.

-Dr. Daher can determine from a brief initial consultation whether orthodontic treatment is required immediately, or in the future, and determine the ideal schedule to monitor your child’s growth and dental development.
+Dr. David can determine from a brief initial consultation whether orthodontic treatment is required immediately, or in the future, and determine the ideal schedule to monitor your child’s growth and dental development.
 These visits are offered as a complimentary service.

 Orthostyle Mobile App